 7 Days in Paris Itinerary, Day 5 – Northern Paris

 On day 5 of this one week in Paris itinerary, you will be visiting:

 - Canal Saint-Martin

 - Montmartre – Sacré Cœur

 DAY 5 – MORNING

-One week in Paris truly gives you time to explore the lesser-known neighborhoods!
-This beautiful and trendy part of town is the place to be.
+A week in Paris truly gives you time to explore the lesser-known neighborhoods!
+This beautiful and trendy part of town is the place to be for a much more local feeling.
 It may lack museums and monuments but don’t worry; there’s just as much to do and see.

 Canal Saint-Martin is a cultural hub and one of the most popular places in Paris, with cute cafés and vintage shops along its quays.
-Bassin de La Villette – Canal de l’Ourcq has a more local feeling, with more things to do along the canal.
+Bassin de La Villette – Canal de l’Ourcq sees more locals than tourists, with more things to do along the canal banks.